 Jamar Thompson and Cassandra Tolliver, staff members in The Smith Center’s Patron Services, can both be found starring on local stages when they aren’t working in The Smith Center’s offices.

-“The Smith Center is super encouraging when it comes to performing,” says Thompson, who can be seen as lead dancer in “The Little Mermaid” at Henderson Pavilion on March 24, 25, 31 and April 1.
+“The Smith Center is super encouraging when it comes to performing,” says Thompson, who was lead dancer in “The Little Mermaid” at Henderson Pavilion in March.
 “I think working here and performing go hand in hand.”